 |ProShares UltraPro Short QQQ||SQQQ||16,690,127||NA|

 Screening for Stocks Yourself

 There are lots of options available to day traders.
-Screen or search for good day trading stocks on a regular basis, or trade the same one all time, such as the SPDR S&P 500 (SPY).
+Some like to regularly screen or search for new day trading stock opportunities.
+Others like to trade the same one all the time, such as the SPDR S&P 500 (SPY).
 Knowing which stock or ETF to trade is only part of the puzzle, though, you still need to know how to day trade those stocks.